CaretakerGob/studio/docs/Riddle_of_the_Beast_Rulebook.md

 Dark Flame Studios Presents

-Riddle of the Beast        Rulebook
+Riddle of the Beast
+Rulebook

-Table of Contents
+# Table of Contents #

-What to Expect...
+## What to Expect... ##

-Welcome to Riddle of the Beast, a world where urban legends, ancient conspiracies, and mythological horrors bleed into the shadows of the modern world.
+### Welcome to Riddle of the Beast, a world where urban legends, ancient conspiracies, and mythological horrors bleed into the shadows of the modern world.
 Vampires, werewolves, and unspeakable nightmares stalk the living, protected by the Judas Pact, a secretive alliance of governments, cults, and hidden societies that keeps the truth buried.

-But some have seen through the veil.
+### But some have seen through the veil.

-You are a Hunter—one of the rare few who can no longer pretend the world is safe.
+### You are a Hunter—one of the rare few who can no longer pretend the world is safe.
 Armed with grit, steel, and occult knowledge, your job is simple: survive the night, destroy the darkness, and reveal the truth behind the Riddle of the Beast.

-This core box introduces players to the brutal world of Riddle of the Beast through Hunts—combat-focused missions where teams of Hunters battle terrifying monsters from the Horror Journal.
+### This core box introduces players to the brutal world of Riddle of the Beast through Hunts—combat-focused missions where teams of Hunters battle terrifying monsters from the Horror Journal.
 Hunts are ranked from Bronze to Platinum, escalating in danger, complexity, and lore.
 From twisted cryptids and dark fey to classic monsters like vampires and werewolves, each Hunt will test your strategy and sanity.

-Every Hunter is unique, with customizable gear and skills to suit different play-styles.
+### Every Hunter is unique, with customizable gear and skills to suit different play-styles.
 Choose your team wisely, equip your Arsenal, and prepare for battle.

 What’s Included?

-This box contains everything you need to enter the dark world of Riddle of the Beast:
+The game box contains everything you need to enter the dark world of Riddle of the Beast:

 Rule Book – Complete gameplay instructions, including the Horror Journal with detailed entries for every enemy featured in the Hunts.